Clashes between Egyptian military and armed groups have taken a toll on parts of the Sinai peninsula.

 Saturday’s ruling comes just days after Egypt adopted a new anti-terrorism law allowing the authorities to close the premises of any declared “terrorist” organisation, and to freeze its assets as well as those of its members.

-The relationship between Egypt’s authorities and Hamas has soured since the overthrow of the Muslim Brotherhood’s Mohamed Morsi as president in July 2013.
+The relationship between Egypt’s authorities and Hamas has soured since the ouster of the Muslim Brotherhood’s Mohamed Morsi in July 2013.

 Hamas is an offshoot of Egypt’s Muslim Brotherhood, which Egypt also banned after the military coup in 2013.